thdk/TS3-projects-references-example/README.md

 A small example for 'Project References'.
 A typescript feature introduced in version 3.0.

+This repo has two branches:
+ - es
+ - commonjs

 The project structure exists of three projects.

  - common